setMonth() method of

 If you do not specify the

-getDate() method is used.
+getDate() is used.

 If a parameter you specify is outside of the expected range, other parameters and the date information in the

-The current day of month will have an impact on the behaviour of this method.
+The current day of month will have an impact on the behavior of this method.
 Conceptually it will add the number of days given by the current day of the month to the 1st day of the new month specified as the parameter, to return the new date.
-For example, if the current value is 31st August 2016, calling setMonth with a value of 1 will return 2nd March 2016.
+For example, if the current value is 31st January 2016, calling setMonth with a value of 1 will return 2nd March 2016.
 This is because in 2016 February had 29 days.

-var theBigDay = new Date(); theBigDay.setMonth(6); //Watch out for end of month transitions var endOfMonth = new Date(2016, 7, 31); endOfMonth.setMonth(1); console.log(endOfMonth); //Wed Mar 02 2016 00:00:00
+const theBigDay = new Date(); theBigDay.setMonth(6); //Watch out for end of month transitions const endOfMonth = new Date(2016, 7, 31); endOfMonth.setMonth(1); console.log(endOfMonth); //Wed Mar 02 2016 00:00:00